IAMZACC/Utripia-showcase/README.md

 ## Contact
-For any questions or suggestions, please contact Zac at [Zhajingy@gmail.com].
+For any questions or suggestions, please contact [Zhajingy@gmail.com].